prometheus/client_java/README.md

 }
 ```

-There are utilities for timing code and support quantiles:
+There are utilities for timing code and support for [quantiles](https://prometheus.io/docs/practices/histograms/#quantiles).
+Essentially quantiles aren't aggregatable and add some client overhead for the calculation.

 ```java
 class YourClass {